The Overwhelmed Brain

 What can you do when you feel yourself judging someone?
 It took me years to find a way out of my own judgmental responses.

 I didn’t realize that my relationships were failing because of my judgments.
-But when you think about it, who wants to be around someone that judges them for being themselves?
+But when you think about it, who wants to be around someone who judges them for being themselves?

 When you can’t be yourself around someone, you build resentment, and eventually, the relationship ends one way or another.